tevelee/AdventOfCode/Sources/2015/Tasks/AoC_2015_Day21_part1.md

 ## --- Day 21: RPG Simulator 20XX ---
-Little Henry Case got a new video game for Christmas.
-It's an [RPG](https://en.wikipedia.org/wiki/Role-playing_video_game, and he's stuck on a boss.
+Little Henry Case<!--- The sky above the battle is the color of television, tuned to a dead channel. --> got a new video game for Christmas.
+It's an [RPG](https://en.wikipedia.org/wiki/Role-playing_video_game), and he's stuck on a boss.
 He needs to know what equipment to buy at the shop.
-He hands you the [controller](https://en.wikipedia.org/wiki/Game_controller.
+He hands you the [controller](https://en.wikipedia.org/wiki/Game_controller).

 In this game, the player (you) and the enemy (the boss) take turns attacking.
 The player always goes first.
 Each attack reduces the opponent's hit points by at least `1`.
 The first character at or below `0` hit points loses.